Write a good commit message

 - People debugging code.

-What is a good commit message?
+Elements of a good commit message

 Fix stats link on m.example.com

-Stats Report: clear caches on each post to save memory
+Status Report: clear caches on each post to save memory

-If it’s obvious, go one level deeper.
-The 5 Whys technique is great.
-Not only for looking for root causes of problems, but for making sure you are doing what you are doing for the right reasons.
+If the explanation for the change is obvious (e.g., “I’m fixing it because it’s broken”), go a level deeper.
+The 5 Whys technique can be helpful for ensuring you’re not only looking for root causes of problems, but also what you are doing is for the right reasons.

 JSON API: Split class into hierarchy for easier inclusion in ExamplePlugin Including the old code required a bunch of hacks and compatibility layers.
 With the new hierarchy, we can get rid of almost all the hacks and drop the files into ExamplePlugin as is.